-As we pray, worship and proclaim the Good News together, we also seek out our neighbors with whom we may promote justice, peace and love, no matter our differences.
+As we pray, worship and proclaim the Good News together, we also seek out our neighbors with whom we may not only promote but spread justice, peace, and love, no matter our differences.

 In the process, we become a church that’s trying to be good news to those around and within, a laboratory of the future church, a community of humble collaboration with our neighbors.